|The Generic Approach|

-During my career as an inventor, I gradually developed a number of 'mental tools' for direction and a number of definitions for clarity.
+During my career as an inventor, I developed a number of 'mental tools' for direction and a number of definitions for clarity.

 - Chess variants